sw1pgh/Python_Practice/README.md

 - String.capitalize(): This function capitalize the FIRST CHARACTER of a given string.
 Return type = String.
 - String.upper(): Converts an string to upper case.
 Return type = String.
 - String.lower(): Converts an entire string to lower case.
 Return type = String.
+- String.title(): Capitalizes the first letter of each word in the String.
+Return type = String.
+- String.strip(): Removes leading and trailing whitespaces from a String.
+Return type = String.